Pageboy/pageboy.github.io/_portfolio/orchard-apples.md

 flickr_share: https://flic.kr/p/2rWswEr
 ---
 In the village community orchard, after most of the fruit has already been gathered, we are delighted to spot two remaining Cox’s Orange Pippin apples, perfectly poised for picking.
 Their skins display a striking interplay of vivid reds and greens, characteristic of this apple variety at full ripeness.

+Three *golden section* rectangles joined at the division of square.